google/disapproved-ads-auditor/README.md

-# Bowling - refrain from Google's `3 strikes account suspension`
+# Bowling - avoid from Google's '3 strikes account suspension'

 Starting Sep 21, Google has a new violation policy: when an ad is being disapproved 3 times due to some specific topic violation, Google can suspend a whole account.
 The tool audits (and optionally deletes) the disapproved ads that can cause account suspension.